On the craft and business of personal history and life story writing

 Some of my favorite personal history resources

 The first book I bought on personal history.
-Jennifer Campell walks you through each step of starting up your new personal history business.
+Jennifer Campbell walks you through each step of starting up your new personal history business.
 A must-have for anyone serious about making a go of this as a career.

 Denis Ledoux's classic primer on writing your life story.
 This book is intended for people writing their own memoir, but it's rich with advice we can adapt for writing someone else's story.
 A thoughtful take on the process with examples drawn from his workshops.